 At Practical Logix, our team shares the keen understanding that traditional approaches to software development are limited in today’s fast pace market.
-In response, our global team of engineers, testers and project managers have adopted the Agile Project Management approach to product development; a framework to deliver better products at a rapid pace.
+In response, our global team of engineers, testers and project managers have adopted the Agile Project Management Services and approach to product development; a framework to deliver better products at a rapid pace.
 We can customize the team of talent based on project specifications, leverage Agile philosophy for quick and iterative development cycle and build the Minimum Viable Product (MVP) to go to market faster.
 And of course, we iterate and improve the product based on learning from your users.

 Agile Core Principles

 The Agile Philosophy is a fast paced development cycle, intended to reach product milestones rapidly while maintaining the flexibility to adapt to new features and ideas.
 The following are the Agile Core Principles we share with our clients:

 - Customer satisfaction is priority

 - Measure progress with successful milestones and working deliverables